-There is more to a Park City winter than the ski resorts.
-Downhill skiing and snowboarding is a lot of fun, but variety is the spice of life.
-We like to keep our winters spicy by trying some of the other great winter activities to be enjoyed in and around Park City.
-Try some of these great cold-weather outdoor activities when you want a change of pace from the usual ski day.
+There is more to a Park City winter than skiing.
+Downhill skiing and snowboarding are a lot of fun, but variety is the spice of life.
+We like to keep our winters spicy by exploring the many outdoor winter activities in Park City.
+Try some of these non-skiing outdoor Park City activities when you want a change of pace.

 Rather than changing the tools, let’s change the venue.
 Take the skis off the slopes and find your way into the beauty of nature for some cross-country skiing.
 Explore some of the beautiful parks and trails in the Park City area.
 For starters, we suggest the Willow Creek Open Area, which features a lovely directional loop, alternating daily.
 But there are plenty of other options for both beginners and veterans.
 The Mountain Trails Foundation helps, complete with a daily grooming report.
 Find some terrain you want to explore, check the condition, and strap in.

 A variation of cross-country skiing exists, called skate skiing.
 This faster, more athletic form of cross-country is growing in popularity, and is fairly self-descriptive.
 Imagine you are skiing, but on skates.
-The skiis are shorter, the gait is more like that of a skater, and it can only be done on smooth, manicured tracks or thick ice crusts.
-On the aggregate, it will probably take a fair bit more out of you than a bout of traditional cross-country, but is sleek and exciting in a way that the traditional technique is not.
+The skis are shorter, the gait is more like that of a skater, and it can only be done on smooth, manicured tracks or thick ice crusts.
+It will probably take a fair bit more out of you than a bout of traditional cross-country, but is sleek and exciting in a way that the traditional technique is not.

 Skate until your feet fall off at Park City’s only outdoor skating rink.
-A simple charge for admission (and another for skate rentals, if you didn’t bring your own), and you get endless skating time.
+A charge for admission—and another for skate rentals, if you didn’t bring your own—gets you endless skating time.
 No limits—just you, your blades, and the ice.
 There are even skate walkers available for little skaters.
-The rink itself is located at the bottom of Park City Mountain base area, right in the Mountain Village.
-The area is decorated in lights, trees, and more around Christmas, and is set amid the shops and the Lodge at the Mountain Village.
-Weather can interfere with the schedule, but the rink is usually open all afternoon and evening.
+The rink itself is located at the Mountain Village, right off the slopes at Park City Mountain.
+Weather permitting, the rink is open all afternoon and evening.
+Guests at The Lodge at the Mountain Village can just walk outside to reach the rink.

 Image credit: Park City Nursery

 Maybe you’d like to just relax in the great outdoors for a while.
-Rocky Mountain Recreation of Utah has you covered with their scenic sleigh rides.
-You’ll be pulled across hills and through woods as you meander across the countryside behind a pair of beautiful workhorses, with plenty of time to just take in your surroundings and snuggle under a warm blanket.
-After the ride, you have the option of dining in a log cabin, savoring a menu of delicious rustic favorites.
-Pot roast, chicken breast, mashed potatoes, rolls and more will top off your experience.
-Fortunately, it doesn't extra to be carted out of the cabin suffering from a food coma.
+A sleigh ride might be just the thing.
+You’ll be pulled across hills and through woods as you meander across the countryside behind a pair of beautiful draft horses.
+You’ll have plenty of time to just take in your surroundings and snuggle under a warm blanket.
+There are a few choices for your authentic horse-powered cruise, including options that depart right from Park City Mountain and include a hot, filling dinner.

 Image credit: Park City Nursery

-If you want to get out into nature with just your own two feet, then snow shoeing might be just your speed.
-While the snow shoes may technically count as equipment, they are really just a way to get yourself out on those beautiful mountain trails without ending up stuck in a hole.
+If you enjoy hiking during the warmer months, then snow shoeing might be just your speed.
+Snow shoes are the perfect tool to get yourself out on those beautiful mountain trails without ending up stuck in a hole.
 The scenery around Park City is gorgeous at any time of the year, but there is a special majesty to the snow.
-Explore the trails and find the perfect hike for yourself, whether that is a sedate stroll along level terrain or a challenging climb into the hills.
+Explore the trails and find the perfect hike, whether that is a sedate stroll along level terrain or a challenging climb into the hills.
 Once again, the Mountain Trails Foundation website and grooming reports will be your best friends here.